powwowinc/ui-layout/README.md

 It seems like the original repo is no longer maintained, this contains a bug fix for cases where the mouse is no longer clicked, but the splitter bar moves.

+Also, added `ui.layout.startresize` and  `ui.layout.endresize` events for handling start and end dragging of layout, during resizing.

 # UI.Layout directive [![Build Status](https://travis-ci.org/angular-ui/ui-layout.svg)](https://travis-ci.org/angular-ui/ui-layout)

 This directive allows you to split stuff !